-Our tournament is a four-day major event in Inner Buda, at one of the largest hotel event halls of Budapest.
+Our tournament is a four-day major event in Inner Buda, with a rest day, at one of the largest hotel event halls of Budapest.
 Participants will enjoy a pleasant environment, high-quality chess equipment, friendly atmosphere, and professional tournament management.